-My paintings would generally be considered abstract (as opposed to representational), but usually there is a dimensional subject or scene that I’m wanting to explore and bring forth.
-I prefer abstract because the viewer gets to discover what is going on and what it means; that makes it much more personal …and the story can evolve over time.
+The paintings are abstract.
+I like abstract because the viewer gets to discover what is going on and what it might mean; it’s personal …and the story changes over time.

 I have been painting for decades.
 I am also versed in photography and printing; both commercial and fine art.
-I’ve also worked extensively with wood, metal, glass, and casting.
-This site is primarily about my painting and studio practices including some tips for artists doing their own photography.
-I also do professional photography for artists; for jury slides, grant applications, and files for reproduction (giclée or print).
-To learn more about that go to: shootartphoto.com
+I’ve also worked with wood, metal, glass, and casting.

-I received a bachelor’s degree in Graphic Communications (Design and Print) from Cal Poly in 1984.
+I received a bachelor’s degree in Graphic Communications (Graphic Design and Printing) from Cal Poly, SLO.

-I have formal training in painting and drawing and among others, spent a year studying painting in California with Michael Loffredo (former student of Elemer Bischoff).
+I have formal training in painting and drawing and among others, spent a year studying painting in California with Michael Loffredo (former student of Elmer Bischoff).

 My studio is in The NorthEast Arts District of Minneapolis; Studio 139 (named for now) in the Northrup King building, 1500 Jackson St. NE 55413.
 There are many open studio times; First Thursdays of each month in the evening, Two major weekend events in Spring and Fall, many Saturdays (for private appointment or to join my occasional email, contact me).